amadeobrands/HaasolineCharts/README.md

 # Haasonline Charting Engine

 ## Introduction
 Haasonline's Charting Engine (HCE) is a powerful and 100% custom build engine.
-By combining the advantages of HTML5 canvas and d3.js library we have create a fast, reliable, dynamic and heavily modifiable charting engine with support for touch screens.
-The HCE supports up to 8 different price chart styles, orderbook chart on axis, 10 indicators styles, 23 drawing tools, double y-axis and both pre calculated and in-house indicators can be rendered.
-Currently there are 44 in-house indicators supported.
+By combining the advantages of HTML5 canvas and d3.js library we have created a fast, reliable, dynamic and heavily modifiable charting engine with support for touch screens.
+The HCE supports up to 8 different price chart styles, an orderbook chart on axis, 10 indicators styles, 23 drawing tools, double y-axis and both pre-calculated and in-house indicators can be rendered.
+Currently, there are 44 in-house indicators supported.

 ## Features
  - Price chart with 11 different styles
  - Indicator and overlay charts with 15 different styles and endless combinations
  - Backend calculated indicator data supported
- - 39 inhouse indicators
+ - 39 in-house indicators
  - Mobile friendly
  - Touch friendly
  - Supported browsers: Chrome, Edge, Firefox & Opera